I’ve never done this before, but I’m going to try it this year—cornbread dressing using my grain-free, no-corn

 - 2 tablespoons honey

-- 1/2 cup of almond milk (or other milk; yogurt will work too)
+- 1/2 cup coconut or almond milk (or other milk; yogurt will work too)

 - Preheat your oven to 325° F/165° C.

 - Line a baking dish (8-inche by 8-inch (20.3 x 20.3 cm) baking dish with parchment paper or other non-stick covering, or grease well.

 - Blend all the dry ingredients in a bowl.

 - Add all the wet ingredients to the dry ingredients and blend well.

 - Pour the batter into the baking pan and bake for 20 minutes, or until a toothpick inserted in the center of the bread comes out clean.

 - Cool and slice.

 - Store in the refrigerator for a week or so, or freeze for a few months.